Skip to content

 • Streams events to connected TUI clients via IPC

 The installer prefers setting up the daemon as a managed background service, and no-mistakes, init, attach, rerun, and update make sure the daemon is running when needed.
 Bare no-mistakes then attaches to the active run on the current branch when one exists, or routes to the setup wizard when it needs to create a new branch/run.
 If managed service install or startup is unavailable or fails, startup falls back to a detached daemon process. update resets the daemon after replacing the binary when the daemon is running or stale daemon artifacts exist.
-If the daemon is already running, update first checks that it was started from the same executable path and aborts if the daemon executable path cannot be determined or points to a different binary.
+If pending or running pipeline runs exist, update warns that restarting the daemon can cause those runs to fail and prompts before continuing.
+If the daemon is already running from a different executable path, update prompts before replacing it.
+The -y / --yes flag continues through update safety prompts while still printing warnings.
+If the daemon executable path cannot be determined, update aborts before replacing anything.
 You can also manage it explicitly with no-mistakes daemon start|stop|restart|status.

 Pipeline executor